ChrOn0os/AutoDecryptPS3/README.md

 No manual intervention is required: the script handles everything from start to finish!

 ## Key Features :
-- **Automatic download of ps3dec**: the tool is fetched if it’s not already present.
+- **Automatic download of PS3DEC**: the tool is fetched if it’s not already present.
+- **MD5 checksum verification**: ensures the integrity of your file before starting decryption.
 - **.dkey file generation**: automatically creates the correct key file for your ISO.
-- **MD5 checksum verification**: ensures the integrity of your file before starting decryption.
-- **Decryption and cleanup**: deletes the non-decrypted ISO after the process is complete.
+- **Decryption and cleanup**: start the decryption process automatically and deletes the non-decrypted ISO after the process is complete.

 ## Benefits :
-**Fully automated**: no manual steps needed.
+- **Fully automated**: no manual steps needed.
-**Fast and straightforward**: perfect for users looking for an efficient, hassle-free solution.
+- **Fast and straightforward**: perfect for users looking for an efficient, hassle-free solution.
-**Reliable**: performs checks to guarantee a flawless output.
+- **Reliable**: performs checks to guarantee a flawless output.

 ## Usage :
 1. Place your ISO file in the same folder as the script.